Transportation Security Administration: Baggage theft

 The TSA has been criticized for an increase in baggage theft after its inception.
 Reported thefts include both valuable and dangerous goods, such as laptops, jewelry, guns, and knives.
 Such thefts have raised concerns that the same access might allow bombs to be placed aboard aircraft.

 In 2004, over 17,000 claims of baggage theft were reported.
 As of 2004, 60 screeners had been arrested for baggage theft, a number which had grown to 200 screeners by 2008.
 11,700 theft and damage claims were reported to the TSA in 2009, a drop from 26,500 in 2004, which was attributed to the installation of cameras and conveyor belts in airports.
 A total of 25,016 thefts were reported over the five-year period from 2010 to 2014.

 As of 2011, the TSA employed about 60,000 screeners in total (counting both baggage and passenger screening) and approximately 500 TSA agents had been fired or suspended for stealing from passenger luggage since the agency's creation in November 2001.
 The airports with the most reported thefts from 2010 to 2014 were John F. Kennedy International Airport, followed by Los Angeles International Airport and Orlando International Airport.

 In 2008, an investigative report by WTAE in Pittsburgh discovered that despite over 400 reports of baggage theft, about half of which the TSA reimbursed passengers for, not a single arrest had been made.
 The TSA does not, as a matter of policy, share baggage theft reports with local police departments.

 In September 2012, ABC News interviewed former TSA agent Pythias Brown, who admitted to stealing more than $800,000 worth of items during his employment with the agency.
 Brown stated that it was "very convenient to steal", and that poor morale within the agency led agents to steal from passengers.

-In September 2023, NBC Miami ran a story regarding 3 TSA employees who were arrested for grand theft after being filmed on security cameras stealing cash, and goods from handbags.
+In September 2023, NBC Miami ran a story regarding 3 TSA employees who were arrested for grand theft after being filmed on security cameras stealing cash and other goods from handbags.

 The TSA has also been criticized for not responding properly to theft and failing to reimburse passengers for stolen goods.
 For example, between 2011 and 2012, passengers at Hartsfield–Jackson Atlanta International Airport reported $300,000 in property lost or damaged by the TSA.
 The agency only reimbursed $35,000 of those claims.
 Similar statistics were found at Jacksonville International Airport – passengers reported $22,000 worth of goods missing or damaged over the course of 15 months.
 The TSA only reimbursed $800 total of this amount.